Digital products

 - The buyer pays on-chain without being pushed through a custodial wallet flow.

-- The buyer lands on the right download, redirect, or private destination afterwards.
+- The buyer lands on the right course, content page, download, redirect, or private destination afterwards.

 Merchant view

-- The merchant can verify the payment, the receipt, and the post-payment destination from one place.
+- The merchant can verify the payment, receipt, course, file destination, and unlock status from one place.

-- Support has a clean trail if a buyer says the download link failed or the redirect felt wrong.
+- Support has a clean trail if a buyer says a lesson, PDF, report, download, or gated link failed.

 - The payout wallet and delivery destination both stay under merchant control.